Identifiability and Inference for Generalized Latent Factor Models: Introduction

+{ Early psychometrics work studied identifiability of sparse factor loadings through rotation methods~\citep{kaiser1958varimax,jennrich1966rotation,browne2001overview,jennrich2006rotation}.
+Unlike these studies, our analysis establishes minimal conditions for identifiability that do not depend on any particular rotation criterion.
+Moreover, whereas prior work focused mainly on the identifiability issue only or on the empirical performance of the estimators~\citep{dunn1973anote,joreskog1969general,jennrich2006rotation}, we develop rigorous statistical guarantees, including consistency and asymptotic distribution results, for estimation in a generalized latent factor model under various identifiability conditions.}

+{A notable related work is \cite{Rohe2020VintageFA}, which studies statistical properties of varimax \citep{kaiser1958varimax} under the orthogonal factor setting.
+They made a substantial contribution by showing that, under mild distributional assumptions, varimax yields identifiable loadings that can be consistently estimated.
+Building on this, \citet{bing2025optimal} proposed a computationally efficient varimax-based procedure and established minimax optimal rates for the estimation of the loading matrix.
+Our work differs in two respects.
+First, we allow a broader class of identifiability conditions that accommodates both uncorrelated and correlated factors.
+Second, we develop distributional theory for the resulting estimators, enabling further statistical inference under various identifiability conditions.}

+{Our work is also related to the low-rank matrix factorization literature, in which the product of latent factor and loading matrix forms a low-rank matrix that is the primary object of interest.
+Many existing studies focus on the linear model setting and establish statistical guarantees for recovering this matrix and uncertainty quantification for its individual entries~\citep{chen2019inference,chen2020noisy,choi2024matrix,wang2025robust,cui2026convexity}.
+For the nonlinear case, \cite{chen2024note} established the entry-wise consistency of the recovered matrix under a generalized latent factor model framework similar to ours, but neither addresses the identifiability issue of the factorization nor develops any distributional theory.}

-The rest of the article is as follows.
+The rest of the article is organized as follows.
 Section~\ref{sec:setup} introduces the generalized latent factor model and the sufficient and necessary identifiability conditions.
-Section~\ref{sec:mainres} provides a detailed statistical analysis of the maximum likelihood estimators under these identifiability conditions, including the non-asymptotic error bounds and asymptotic normality results.
-Section~\ref{sec:simu} uses simulation studies to demonstrate the theoretical results.
+Section~\ref{sec:mainres} provides statistical theory of the maximum likelihood estimators under these identifiability conditions, including non-asymptotic error bounds and asymptotic distributions.
+Section~\ref{sec:simu} reports simulation studies.
 We apply the proposed method to analyze a personality assessment dataset in Section~\ref{sec:data}.
 The article concludes with final remarks in Section~\ref{sec:end}, and all proofs and technical details are included in the Supplementary Material.